Ultimate Guide To WordPress RSS

 (RSS Post Importer Plugin For WordPress)

-RSS Post Importer allows you to curate, syndicate, import, merge and display full-text RSS feeds on your WordPress blog.
+The RSS Post Importer plugin allows you to syndicate, curate, import, merge and display full text RSS feeds on your WordPress website or blog.

-The plugin will fetch an RSS feed and publish the full article content of every item in your feed as a separate post.
+RSS Post Importer will fetch an RSS feed and publish the full content of each item in the feed as a standalone post.

 For more details, go here: